moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 - It may make sense to use FEC {{RFC6363}} and codec-level packet loss concealment {{RFC6716}}, rather than selectively retransmitting only lost packets.
 These mechanisms use more bytes, but do not require multiple round trips in order to recover from packet loss.
 - It's generally infeasible to use congestion control schemes like BBR {{I-D.draft-cardwell-iccrg-bbr-congestion-control}} in many deployments, since BBR has probing mechanisms that rely on temporarily inducing delay, but these mechanisms can then amortize the consequences of induced delay over multiple RTTs.

-This may help to explain why interactive use cases have typically relied on protocols such as RTP {{RFC3550}}, which provide low-level control of packetization and transmission, with addtional support for retransmission as an optional extension.
+This may help to explain why interactive use cases have typically relied on protocols such as RTP {{RFC3550}}, which provide low-level control of packetization and transmission, with additional support for retransmission as an optional extension.

 To provide an overview of interactive use cases, we can consider a conferencing session comprised of: